-The extent of informal economic activity evolved from the post-war transition when cross-border smuggling was crucial to the process of state formation throughout former Yugoslavia.
-Twenty years later, this legacy contributes to the interdependent nature of the Western Balkan economies, the fluidity of borders, and the firm entrenchment of rent-seeking practices in the informal and illicit economy by actors who are both (and sometimes simultaneously) criminally affiliated and state officials.
+The extent of informal economic activity evolved from the post-war transition when cross-border smuggling was crucial to the process of state formation throughout former Yugoslavia.19 Twenty years later, this legacy contributes to the interdependent nature of the Western Balkan economies, the fluidity of borders, and the firm entrenchment of rent-seeking practices in the informal and illicit economy by actors who are both (and sometimes simultaneously) criminally affiliated and state officials.

 As also depicted in Figure 4, informality in Albania represents around 30-40% of the economy.
-In Kosovo, the informal economy has been estimated at 31.7% of GDP, of which more than 8% appears likely to represent illegal forms of economic activity.
-In North Macedonia, the informal economy is also estimated to be worth around a third of the country's GDP.
-Although there has not been a formal estimate of the illicit economy, we can assume it will be of a similar proportion.
+Explicitly criminal transactions were estimated to be 22% of the GDP in 2017.20 In Kosovo, the informal economy has been estimated at 31.7% of GDP, of which more than 8% appears likely to represent illegal forms of economic activity.21 In North Macedonia, the informal economy is also estimated to be worth around a third of the country's GDP.22 Although there has not been a formal estimate of the illicit economy, we can assume it will be of a similar proportion.